EstefaM26/EstefaM26/README.md

 🌐 Full Stack Web Development (Frontend & Backend)
 ⚙️ Object-Oriented Programming (OOP)
 🧹 Clean, maintainable, and structured code
-📊 Relational database modeling and management
-🔐 Business logic and data validation
+📊 Modeling and management of relational and non-relational databases 🔐 Business logic and data validation
 📦 Development of secure and scalable web systems
 🎯 Responsive and user-oriented applications